-The CPPE Foundation pharmacist training pathway aims to support early career pharmacist to develop and demonstrate competence in core areas of community pharmacy practice.
-Mapped to the Royal Pharmaceutical Society (RPS) Foundation practice framework, the programme is designed to support learners in meeting a range of competencies during the first year of their foundation training – foundation stage 1, making them better equipped to adapt and deliver safe and effective patient care.
+The CPPE Foundation pharmacist training pathway aims to support early career pharmacists to develop and demonstrate competence in core areas of community pharmacy practice.
+Mapped to the Royal Pharmaceutical Society (RPS) Foundation practice framework, the programme is designed to support learners in meeting a range of competencies during the first year of their foundation training - foundation stage 1, making them better equipped to adapt and deliver safe and effective patient care.

 This pathway offers a comprehensive programme of e-courses, study days, resources for self-directed study, assessment and work-based support.